-Sets and Reps: Perform three to five sets of 15 to 20 reps, or perform as many reps as possible for 30 to 90 seconds.
+Sets and Reps: Perform three to five sets of 15 to 20 reps, or perform as many reps as possible (AMRAP) for 30 to 90 seconds.

 At a glance, the glute-hamstring raise — also called the glute-ham raise (GHR) — may not seem like a lower back exercise.
 However, it’s great for developing eccentric strength in your hamstrings and a killer pair of glutes to boot.

 By contracting isometrically while the aforementioned muscles do the moving, your lower back gets better at what it does best — being a strong frame.

 - Adjust the bench so your feet are secured, with your quads resting against the pad.

 - Bend your knees and keep your torso straight and upright.

 - Fold your arms across your torso.